X-Ray Diffraction (XRD)

 X-ray diffraction (XRD) is a (mostly) non-destructive technique for measuring residual stresses in engineering structures .
-It is one of the most mature non-destructive methods [2–4].
-For that reason, it is highly regarded in industry and academia.
-XRD measures a thin layer near the surface (a few microns) .
-Multiple measurements can be made across a surface to produce a map of the in-plane residual stress state.
-To produce depth profiles thin layers of material can be removed incrementally before each measurement.
+It is one of the most mature non-destructive methods [2–4], which makes it highly regarded in industry and academia.
+XRD measures a thin layer near the surface (a few microns) and multiple measurements can be made across a surface in different orientations to produce a map of the in-plane residual stress state.
+To produce depth profiles thin layers of material can be removed incrementally from the specimen before each measurement.

 This technique is particularly attractive when near-surface residual stress measurements are required.
-It is most useful for evaluating residual stresses from machining, peening, heat treatment and similar processes.
+It is most useful for evaluating residual stresses from machining, shot and laser peening, heat treatment and similar processes.

 How XRD works in principle

 Since the X-ray penetration is so shallow in usual structural materials (less than 10 µm), it is reasonable to assume that only surface stresses exists.
 That is, a condition of plane stress exists, so stress normal to the surface is zero.
 However, the strain perpendicular to the surface is not zero and can be measured by comparing the stressed d-spacing in the normal direction and unstressed d spacing.
 The benefit of measuring surface stresses using x-ray diffraction technique is that unstressed d-spacing is not required.
 A number of d-spacings (in ∅ direction) are measured at different tilts (φ angle), see Figure 3.
 The plot of measured d-spacing versus φ should be linear.
 The stress in ∅ direction is directly related to the slope of this line (m):

 Where E is the Young’s modulus of the material and ν is its Poisson’s ratio.
 This method of analysis based on plane stress assumption is referred to as the φ technique.